gemforce-team/gemforce/gem_tables/README.md

 ### Gem tables

 Here you can find the tables to be used with the *query programs.
-They need to be in the same path as the executable that uses them, unless specified with `-f`.
+They need to be in the `gem_tables` folder or in the same path as the executable that uses them, unless specified with `-f`.

 This tables have been computed with the respective *build program and then reduced so that their size was approx. 1 MB.
 The length of every table is below, they should be more than enough for the most common recipes.